gacallea/cardanoRelatedStuff/README.md

 ### download scripts + some config files ###

 - a link to repo + a nice note to describe the scripts maybe?
 - honestly, I need to generate buzz for INSL.
-I have no delegations.
+I have no delegations, and I’m running out of money for the pool.
+- a “shout out” in your guide with the git clone link would be helpful.

 ```bash
 git clone -- this is where my scripts and files would go